AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/admin-integration.md

 </virtualType>
 ```

-While the general [app/code/Magento/Braintree/etc/di.xml](https://github.com/magento/magento2/tree/2.3/app/code/Magento/Braintree/etc/di.xml) does not have 3D secure verification builder for Admin panel, but [virtual type](https://glossary.magento.com/virtual-type) has the same name (object will be created according to context of area).
+While the general [app/code/Magento/Braintree/etc/di.xml](https://github.com/magento/magento2/tree/2.3/app/code/Magento/Braintree/etc/di.xml) does not have 3D secure verification builder for the Admin panel, you can use a [virtual type](https://glossary.magento.com/virtual-type) with the same name (the object will be created according to the context of the area).